daos-stack/daos/src/control/lib/control/README.md

 In the worst-case scenario a MS request could require 2 RPCs to service.
-For server-to-server MS requests, the process is more efficient because each server has the list of access points in it's config file, it can skip the first shotgun RPC and instead send to the APs, one of which should be able to service the request.
+For server-to-server MS requests, the process is more efficient because each server has the list of access points in it's config file, it can skip the first RPC and instead send to the APs, one of which should be able to service the request.